-The Ansoff Framework isn’t like SWOT, PESTLE, etc – it’s much more a guide to discussion.
+The Ansoff Framework isn’t like SWOT Analysis, PESTLE Analysis, etc – it’s much more a guide to discussion.
 You don’t complete the framework, you use it to debate potential strategies and list them out.
 So in that sense, no preparation is required.

 However, you’ll get significantly more out of the framework is you circulate it round in advance and have some thoughts about…